-7.1 The overall responsibility for this policy lies with Monmouthshire County Council's Strategic Housing Manager, and the Homesearch Partnership.
+7.1 The overall responsibility for this policy lies with Monmouthshire County Council's Housing & Communities Manager, and the Operational Sub-group leads of the respective partner Homesearch landlords.

-7.2 It is down to each Homesearch partner to decide when to bypass the applicant for their property, liaise with the Suspension Panel (see Appendix 3) if needed and also resolve Bypass issues.
-The Homesearch landlord bypassing an applicant would seek to deal with any complaint informally before escalating to Monmouthshire County Council.

-7.3Each partner landlord should notify the Homesearch Partnership of bypasses.

-7.4 Monmouthshire County Council/Homesearch will provide sufficient training for staff of the partner landlords who implement this policy and procedure.
+- 7.2 It is down to each Homesearch partner to decide when to bypass the applicant for their property, liaise with the Suspension Panel (see Appendix 3) if needed and also resolve Bypass issues.
+The Homesearch landlord bypassing an applicant would seek to deal with any complaint informally before escalating to Monmouthshire County Council. - 7.3 Each partner landlord should notify Homesearch partners of bypasses via the Homesearch Operational Subgroup. - 7.4 Monmouthshire County Council/Homesearch will provide sufficient training for staff of the partner landlords who implement this policy and procedure.